mosra/m.css/doc/documentation/python.rst

 The site can provide search engine metadata using the `OpenSearch <http://www.opensearch.org/>`_ specification.
 On supported browsers this means you can add the search field to search engines and search directly from the address bar.
-To enable search engine metadata, point :py:`M_SEARCH_BASE_URL` to base URL of your documentation, for example:
+To enable search engine metadata, point :py:`SEARCH_BASE_URL` to base URL of your documentation, for example:

 .. code:: py